Arabica vs. Robusta coffee: 5 differences

 ● Arabica beans also contain more lipids (fats) than robusta, which brings out mellower flavor notes.

 Robusta beans, on the other hand, are often described as earthy, dark, and strong.
 They’re favored for espresso and dark roasts like Italian or French.
 Robusta espressos are extra good when you know how to tamp espresso.
-Because this flavor profile can verge on overly complex, arabica coffees are seen as higher quality than robusta coffes.
+Because this flavor profile can verge on overly complex, arabica coffees are seen as higher quality than robusta coffees.
 However, that intense flavor can be an advantage for espresso-based coffee drinks.

 #3 Price differences